 Because the yoga philosophy recognizes the connection between everything on the planet, it makes sense that essential oils and aromatherapy can boost the experience.
 Just as hot yoga reproduces a hotter natural environment, essential oils can bring in a hint of the outdoors in, no matter where you are.

 The sense of smell is arguably the strongest in connection to the rest of your body.
-By inhaling essential oils, humans activate the neural network to release serotonin, dopamine, and range of other beneficial neurotransmitters neurotransmitters.
-Combined with yoga, aromatherapy can bring hormonal homeostasis and balance the nervous system.
+By inhaling essential oils, humans activate the neural network to release serotonin, dopamine, and range of other beneficial neurotransmitters.
+Combined with yoga, aromatherapy can balance hormones and the nervous system.

 What Essential Oils Should I Use?